 - Create and edit with Kapwing

 - Connect to other social media accounts

 Let's get into how you'll create your business page.
-We will go through a few steps which I will categorize into letters: (A. B. C. etc.)
+We will go through four steps to making a great Facebook profile for your business:

 A. Open Facebook.com